 I want to kohl in my eyes, as normal girls do.

-I want my straight silky hair back and not the 440 volts struck frizzy brittle hair that makes me seem like I just saw my math paper result of class 9!
+I want my straight silky hair back and not the 440 volt struck frizzy brittle hair that makes me seem like I just saw my class 9 math paper result!

 And yes, I still haven’t thrown my jeans away, I want to get into them comfortably and breathe too.

 I want to climb up and down the stairs with effortless ease and not ration them.
 I want to sing along ‘the shape of you’ without gasping for breath as if I attempted to singer Shankar Mahadevan’s ‘breathless’.
 Pun intended.

 I want to wear my high heels the way I used to and not settle for the half inch make belief heels that do nothing to my being or confidence.

 I want to get back to my sexy sarees and blouses and the endless collection of necklaces that which if I wear now, I feel I am a chained inmate of kala pani.
 They weigh a tonne and look horrendous on my now short, big , fat neck.